 Under the Environmental Planning and Assessment Act 1979, Ausgrid is the nominated determining authority for assessing and approving works for the Matraville to Maroubra cable project.

-As part of this process, an environmental assessment (known as a Review of Environmental Factors or REF) will be prepared.
-The REF will investigate the potential environmental impacts associated with the construction and operation of the new cable and will include a range of specialist studies and feedback from the community, councils and other authorities.
+As part of this process, an environmental assessment (known as a Review of Environmental Factors or REF) has been prepared.
+The REF investigates the potential environmental impacts associated with the construction and operation of the new cable and will include a range of specialist studies and feedback from the community, councils and other authorities.

 Pending approval, this project would involve installing the new 132,000-volt cable and spare conduit through streets in Matraville and Maroubra.
 Retiring the existing cable between the substations would involve some work at various locations along that cable route and at the substations themselves.